PurnimaG/employee-management/README.md

 ## Start the json server

 Navigate to /data inside root folder.
+To install json server in root directory you can run:

+## npm install

-To start json server you can run:
+To run json server you can run:

 ### `npm start`